-Other than the ambidextrous slide stop, there are only two ways, at a glance, to tell it’s not a centerfire model: the .22 caliber, recessed, muzzle, and the viewport cut into the breech to allow a flash of brass.
-I suspect this was done because
+Other than the ambidextrous slide stop, there are only two ways, at a glance, to tell it’s not a centerfire model: the .22 caliber, recessed, muzzle, and the viewport cut into the top of the breech to allow a flash of brass.
+I suspect this was

 Anyone used to centerfire Glocks will think the barrel/breech to be small and light by comparison.
 As you can see from the photo, the breech is also quite different by comparison.